bridgecrew-perf6/react-app-docker-deploy/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.
 App is ready to be deployed!

+Once code is merged to branches, action workflow gets created.
+Two action files are created, one for deploying thru GitHub Actions and other using Dockerfile.